-Jimbaran is a fishing village on the south west coast of Bali.
-It has a beautiful long sand beach and is known as a great spot for seafood.
-Here you will find plenty of restaurants along the beach, and some lovely hotels including the Four Seasons Resort Bali.
+Jimbaran is a fishing village on the southwest coast of Bali.
+It has a beautiful long sandy beach and is known as a great spot for seafood.
+Here you will find plenty of restaurants along the beach and some lovely hotels including the Four Seasons Resort Bali.

 My sister Vicky and I arrived at the hotel on a beautiful sunny afternoon.
 After checking in and were given a welcome drink while we enjoyed the view of Jimbaran Bay from the hotel lobby, before being taken in a golf buggy to our room; a Premier Ocean Villa.

 Premier Ocean Villa

 The Villas at Four Seasons Resort Bali at Jimbaran Bay have recently been renovated and they are beautiful.
 The villas are accessed via an ornate door, which leads onto the terrace.

 Each looks out onto the bay, with a gorgeous infinity pool and veranda area.
 Inside, the rooms have been lovingly decorated and furnished with traditional Balinese furniture.

 My favourite part of the room was the bath, a gorgeous roll top bath in a light filled bathroom.
 There are also two showers; indoor and outdoor depending on your mood.